onflow/fcl-js/packages/fcl/src/wallet-provider-spec/authorization-function.md

   return {
     ...account, // bunch of defaults in here, we want to overload some of them though
     tempId: `${ADDRESS}-${KEY_ID}`, // tempIds are more of an advanced topic, for 99% of the times where you know the address and keyId you will want it to be a unique string per that address and keyId
-    addr: fcl.sansPrefix(ADDRESS), // the address of the signatory, currently it needs to be without a prefix right now
+    addr: ADDRESS, // the address of the signatory
     keyId: Number(KEY_ID), // this is the keyId for the accounts registered key that will be used to sign, make extra sure this is a number and not a string
     signingFunction: async signable => {
       // Singing functions are passed a signable and need to return a composite signature
       // signable.message is a hex string of what needs to be signed. return {
-        addr: fcl.withPrefix(ADDRESS), // needs to be the same as the account.addr but this time with a prefix, eventually they will both be with a prefix
+        addr: ADDRESS, // needs to be the same as the account.addr
         keyId: Number(KEY_ID), // needs to be the same as account.keyId, once again make sure its a number and not a string
         signature: sign(signable.message), // this needs to be a hex string of the signature, where signable.message is the hex value that needs to be signed
       }